+We say that $\MM$ is \textbf{connected} if the underlying graph is connected, and $\MM$ is \textbf{orientable/non-orientable} if its underlying surface is orientable/non-orientable.
+The genus of $\MM$, denoted $g(\MM)$, is the genus of the underlying surface.

 An \emph{oriented corner} of $\MM$ is a pair $(c,\epsilon)$, where $c$ is a corner and $\epsilon\in\{-1,+1\}$.
-We say that $\mathbf{M}$ is \emph{rooted} if it has a distinguished oriented corner of color $0$, which is called the \emph{root of $\mathbf{M}$}.
+We say that $\MM$ is \emph{rooted} if it has a distinguished oriented corner of color $0$, which is called the \emph{root of $\MM$}.

 By definition, in any $k$-constellation $\MM$, each vertex of color $k$ is connected only to vertices of color $k-1$.
 Thus, we can add a new vertex of color $k+1$ for each corner of color $k$ and join it with an edge to the corresponding vertex of color $k$ to obtain a $(k+1)$-constellation of the same size.
-This map, from $k$-constellations of size $d$, to $(k+1)$-constellations of the same size, preserves rooted and connected constellations.
-Let $C_{d,\bullet}^{(k)} $ be the set of rooted, connected $k$-constellations of size $d$; the previous discussion thus describes inclusion maps
+This size-preserving map from $k$-constellations to $(k+1)$-constellations preserves rooted, connected constellations.
+Let $C_{d,\bullet}^{(k)} $ be the set of rooted, connected $k$-constellations of size $d$; the previous discussion describes inclusion maps